 Here are two examples of this, both with bay windows, one with (non-original) balconies, which I suspect is somewhat newer and an older one without.

 Then we progress on to what I call a "flat-front" façade, with inset balconies at the front.
 The balconies are "internal" in that they form a room within the face of the building, usually with a bedroom fronting onto it, with a side door from the living room onto the balcony.
 This is a case where the living room has the short end to the street, as opposed to the long side to the street - which only allows one room to the street.
 This allows a bedroom to share the orientation of the living room to the street, and may make the overall depth of the building somewhat shorter.
-This example has deep red brick (I will have to touch on color in a future post, but it has to be said that there are many different brick colors that were used) with colonial trim, and has retained what appear to be it's original balcony railings, dividers and thin stone cornice.

 There is also a typical variation on the storied Chicago window, with a wider, operable window in the center of the three window unit.
 This building has luckily retained it's original mullion patterns as well.